Free Webhook Tester & Signature Verifier — Debug Stripe, GitHub, Slack, Shopify Webhooks

 }

 Five minutes is the standard tolerance window (Stripe uses this).
 Shorter windows are more secure but require tight clock synchronization between sender and receiver.
+The verifier's Tolerance seconds field lets you test any window — set it to 0 to test strict rejection, or increase it to test events with an old timestamp.
 Use our Timestamp Converter to verify webhook timestamps when debugging stale-event rejections.

 Secret Rotation Without Dropping Events

 When rotating a webhook secret, there's a window where the provider is using the new secret but you may still receive events signed with the old one.
-Handle this gracefully:
+The verifier's Fallback secret field handles this directly — enter the new secret as primary and the old one as fallback.
+The tool tries both and reports which matched.

 function verifyWithFallback(rawBody, signature, secrets) {